MarianoMarin/GoNext/README.md

 * Implement components for each page:
 *   Basic search page (Basically just logo and search bar for now)
 *   Result list - displayed after a search is entered from the base page
-*   Game info page - dispalyed from either base page or result list once one game is clicked
+*   Game info page - displayed from either base page or result list once one game is clicked

 ### Enhancements